-How Medicare Agents are Paid
+How Medicare Agents Are Paid

 A Medicare agent is an independent Medicare insurance broker who offers a balanced opinion about your choice of coverage.
-Medicare agents partner with various insurance companies and can help to find the best Medicare plan and provider for you, depending on your budget and healthcare needs.
+Medicare agents partner with various insurance companies to help find the best Medicare plan and provider for you, depending on your budget and healthcare needs.

 First, a Medicare agent will help you avoid and navigate common problems associated with Medicare, such as billing errors, referral issues, and pharmacy exceptions.

 Medicare agents also provide more information about Medicare plans and how they work.
 They help to break down the terms and information into bits that are easy to understand.
-This will help you make a well-informed decision on which Medicare plan to choose and your coverage options.
+A professional agent will help you make a well-informed decision on which Medicare plan to choose and your coverage options.

 For example, if you purchase a Medicare Advantage plan, the Medicare agent will earn the same flat commission regardless of the insurance provider.
-For Medicare Supplement plans, the agent earns a percentage of your monthly premium.
+For Medicare Supplement plans, the agent makes a percentage of your monthly premium.